-Salma Hayek, 54, Rocks Sexy Beach Cover Up While Enjoying ‘Coconut Time’
+Salma Hayek, 54, Rocks Sexy Beach Cover-Up While Enjoying 'Coconut Time'

 "You are so beautiful," a second social media user commented.

-“This is how I remember and love your hair @salmahayek… Fools Rush In and Desperado are still favs!!” a third fan commented.
+"This is how I remember and love your hair @salmahayek...
+Fools Rush In and Desperado are still favs!!" a third fan remarked.

 "Looking like butiful angel God bless you always with healthy and happy life," one more wrote.